Azure/azure-cli/doc/authoring_tests.md

 * Name test methods in the following format: `test_<module>_<feature>`.
 * The scenario test must be able to run repeatedly in live mode.
 The feature owner is responsible of maintaining their scenario tests.

+### Scenario Test Best Practice

+* 100% commands coverage of module: Scenerio tests __MUST__ coverage all commands in the module except the `wait` commands.
+Please use `azdev cmdcov {module}` to check command coverage of module.
+* 100% examples coverage of command: Scenerio tests __MUST__ coverage all examples of the command.
+* 100% arguments coverage of command: Scenerio tests should coverage all arguments in the command.
+Please use `azdev cmdcov {module} --level argument` to check argument coverage.
+* 100% boundary values coverage of argument: Scenerio tests should coverage boundary values of argument, especial ``(blank value), `null`, `0` and `False` values.
+These values have different meanings, but will all resolve to __False__ in conditional expressions of Python.
+It's important to make sure they worked as expected.

 ## Recording Tests

 ### Preparation